 - Subd.
 7. Surviving spouse and dependent pensions.
-Notwithstanding any other law to the contrary, when a service pensioner, disability pensioner, deferred pensioner, or active member of the association dies, recipient beneficiaries are entitled to a pension or pensions, as follows: - (1) to a surviving spouse, a pension of 22 units per month; - (2) a surviving spouse of a deceased service pensioner, disability pensioner, or deferred pensioner who is otherwise not qualified for a pension may receive a benefit if the surviving spouse was legally married to the decedent for a period of two years and was residing with the decedent at the time of death.
-The surviving spouse benefit provided in this clause is the same as that provided to those who meet the definition of surviving spouse under section 423C.01, subdivision 25, except that if the surviving spouse is younger than the decedent, the surviving spouse benefit must be actuarially equivalent to a surviving spouse benefit that would have been paid to the member's spouse had the member been married to a person of the same or greater age than the member's age prior to retirement.
-A benefit paid in this circumstance may be less than 17 units notwithstanding the minimum set out in this subdivision; - (3) to each dependent, if the dependent's other parent is living, a pension not to exceed eight units per month.
-Dependents between the ages of 18 and 22 may continue to receive a pension upon board determination that the dependent complies with the requirements of section 423C.01, subdivision 11, and applicable association bylaws, except that if the dependent marries before the age of 22 years the pension shall cease as of determination with respect to eligibility for benefits and compliance with section 423C.01, subdivision 11; - (4) each dependent of a deceased member after the death of the dependent's other parent, or in the event the other parent predeceases the member, is entitled to receive a pension in the amount the board deems necessary to properly support each dependent until the dependent reaches the age of not less than 16 and not more than 18 years.
+Notwithstanding any other law to the contrary, when a service pensioner, disability pensioner, deferred pensioner, or active member of the association dies, recipient beneficiaries are entitled to a pension or pensions, as follows: - (1) to a surviving spouse, a pension of 22 units per month; - (2) a surviving spouse of a deceased service pensioner, disability pensioner, or deferred pensioner who is otherwise not spouse was legally married to the decedent for a period of two years and was residing with the decedent at the time of death.
+The surviving spouse henefit provided in this clause is the same spouse under section 423C.01, subdivision 25, except that if the spouse benefit must be actuarially equivalent to a surviving spouse benefit that would have been paid to the member's spouse had the member been married to a person of the same or greater in this circumstance may be less than 17 units notwithstanding the minimum set out in this subdivision; - (3) to each dependent, if the dependent's other parent is living, a pension not to exceed eight units per month.
+Dependents between the ages of 18 and 22 may continue to receive a pension upon board determination that the dependent complies with the requirements of section 423C101, subdivision 11, and applicable association bylaws, except that if the dependent marries before the age of 22 years the pension shall cease as of the date of the marriage.
+The board shall make the final determination with respect to eligibility for benefits and compliance with section 423C.01, subdivision 11; - (4) each dependent of a deceased member after the death of the dependent's other parent, or in the event the other parent predeceases the member, is entitled to receive a pension in the amount the board deems necessary to properly support each dependent until the dependent reaches the age of not less than 16 and not more than 18 years.
 Dependents between the ages of 18 and 22 may be entitled to continue receiving a pension upon board determination that the dependent complies with the requirements of section 423C.01, subdivision 11, and applicable association bylaws, except that if the dependent marries before the age of 22 years the pension shall cease as of the date of the marriage.
 The board shall make the final determination with respect to eligibility for benefits and compliance; and - (5) the total pension payable to a surviving spouse and all dependents of a deceased member shall in no event exceed 42 units per month. - Subd.
 8. Optional retirement annuity election.
 A member of the association who retires under subdivision 2 or becomes disabled under subdivision 6 may elect an optional retirement annuity prior to the receipt of any benefits.
 The optional retirement annuity may be a 50 percent, 75 percent, or 100 percent joint survivor annuity without reinstatement in the event the designated beneficiary predeceases the member or a joint and survivor annuity with reinstatement in the event the member predeceases the designated beneficiary.
 An optional retirement annuity must be actuarially equivalent to the service pension and automatic survivor coverage otherwise payable to the retired member and the member's beneficiaries.
 Once selected, the optional annuity is irrevocable.